JTNeXuS2/PalWorld.Tool/Server_Status.bot/README.md

       command_prefex = short command prefix
       log_dir = path to palguard log
       webhook_url = discord webhook
+      channel_id, message_id = use pal_sendhere in discord
+      crosschat_id = use pal_lookhere in discord
+      ch_list = list chanels to send in the webhook cmd_list = list comands  or prefex to hide in the webhook cheaters = send cheater warn in webhook hide_personal_data = hide platform id in webhook

 launch !Start.cmd

 invate your bot to discord (open link in browser)